High level excursion set geometry for non-Gaussian infinitely divisible random fields: An example: Moving average fields

 (The random variables without a subscript represent generic members of the appropriate sequences.)
 By the definition of the derivatives $\psi$ and $\varphi$, this reduces to checking that

-which is an elementary consequence of the integrability assumptions imposed on $\widetilde T_g$ in Condition \ref{con:g}, and of the assumptions imposed on the L\'evy measure $\rho_0$ in Condition \ref{con:rho}.
+which is an elementary consequence of the integrability assumptions imposed on $\widetilde T_g$ in Condition~\ref{cong}, and of the assumptions imposed on the L\'evy measure $\rho_0$ in Condition \ref{conrho}.

-It remains to check that the joint distribution under $\P_1$ of the random vectors of partial derivatives $\bigl( X_i, \, X_{ij}\bigr)$ is non-degenerate for $P_2$-almost every $\omega_2$.
-This, however, follows from the representation \eqref{e:series.exp05} and \eqref{e:series.exp1} of the derivatives and the part of Condition \ref{con:g} that rules out the possibility that the derivatives of the kernel $g$ belong to a lower dimensional subspace. \end{proof}
+It remains to check that the joint distribution under $\P_1$ of the random vectors of partial derivatives $( X_i, X_{ij})$ is nondegenerate for $P_2$-almost every $\omega_2$.
+This, however, follows from representing the derivatives as sums akin to (\ref{eseriesexp}), along with the part of Condition \ref{cong} that rules out the possibility that the derivatives of the kernel $g$ belong to a lower dimensional subspace.\looseness=1 \end{pf}